comunica/Article-SSWS2020-AMF/content/conclusions.md

 However, this higher server effort is negligible if AMFs can be pre-computed.
 As such, we recommend Bloom filters to always be preferred over GCS, unless AMFs can not be cached.

+### Always Emit AMF Metadata Out-of-band

+Our results show that either emitting AMF metadata in-band or out-of-band has no significant impact on query evaluation times and the total number of HTTP requests (_[Research Question 5](#question-inband)_).
+However, as there may be clients that do no understand AMF metadata, there will be HTTP data transfer overhead when AMF metadata would be included in-band.
+For this reason, we recommend emitting AMF metadata out-of-band without a significant loss in performance for AMF-aware client.

 #### A Good Trade-off Between False-positive Probabilities and AMF Size

 Lowering the false-positive probability of an AMF increases its size.